-Disapproved Budget, Qualified or Negative Certification, or Other Fiscal Uncertainty

-XIII.
-The county superintendent shall annually present a report to the school district's governing board and the SPI regarding the fiscal solvency of any school district with a disapproved budget, qualified interim certification, or negative interim certification, or that is determined at any time to be in a position of fiscal uncertainty pursuant to Education Code section 42127.6 [E.C.
+Disapproved Budget, Qualified or Negative Certification, or Other Fiscal Uncertainty certification, or negative interim certification, or that is determined at any time to be in a position of fiscal uncertainty pursuant to Education Code Section 42127.6 [E.C.
 1240(e)].